mwong01/jungle/README.md

 ## Stripe Testing

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
+Alternatively, use Credit Card # 4242 4242 4242 4242, with CVC as any three digits and Expiration Date as any future date.

 More information in their docs: <https://stripe.com/docs/testing#cards>